dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When you stop chasing the wrong things you give the right things a chance to catch you.**
+**When you are enthusiastic about what you do, you feel this positive energy.
+It's very simple.**

-Anonymous
+Paulo Coelho